AhmetFurkann/GroundControlSystem/README.md

 # GroundControlSystem
-A Ground Control System Using Kivy Framework
+A Ground Control System For Quadcopter Using Kivy Framework